bvsnithin/branch-prediction-simulator/README.md

 # Branch Prediction Simulator

-This project is a C++ branch prediction simulator that models how modern CPUs predict branch instructions.
+This project is a C++ branch prediction simulator that models how CPUs predict the direction of branch instructions.
+The simulator uses offline branch trace files containing program counter (PC) values and actual branch outcomes, then evaluates how accurately different branch prediction algorithms perform.

-It supports:

-* Bimodal branch predictor
-* GShare branch predictor
-* 2-bit saturating counters
-* Offline simulation using branch trace files
+For each branch in the trace, the simulator makes a prediction (Taken or Not Taken), compares it with the actual outcome, updates the predictor state, and tracks mispredictions and overall accuracy.
+This project focuses only on branch prediction and does not simulate full CPU execution or pipelines.

 ## What This Simulator Does